Vishal-Singh-30/Major-Project---Cuberto-JavaScript/README.md

 ## Video Walkthrough

-Watch a walkthrough of the project here:
+Watch a walkthrough of the project here (Click on the image to play the video) -:
 [![Cuberto-Inspired Landing Page Walkthrough](./home2.png)](https://youtu.be/dY95YGVoNXk)

 ## Live Link